Creating nodes

 tutorial_pkg

 directory.
-Open it in your favourite text editor.
+Open file in your favourite text editor and paste:

 cmake_minimum_required(VERSION 2.8.3)